vadimkantorov/fasttsv/README.md

 # fasttsv
-TSV parser for Python in pure NumPy vector code.
+TSV parser for Python in using only NumPy ops.

-This is not production-ready code, it is mostly a primer on a branchless parsing technique using vectorized code (inspired by [simdjson](https://github.com/lemire/simdjson) and [csvmonkey](https://github.com/dw/csvmonkey)).
+This is not production-ready code, just a primer on a branchless parsing technique using vectorized code.

 # Approach
 1. Read the whole file into a byte array in memory